join

 Left start

 Populate this field if you are using an Interval join.
-Enter the name of the column in the left datastream (the datastream to which the enrichment is applied) used to identify the start of the interval.
+Enter the name of the column in the left datastream (the datastream to which the transformation is applied) used to identify the start of the interval.

 Left stop

 Populate this field if you are using an Interval join.
-Enter the name of the column in the left datastream (the datastream to which the enrichment is applied) used to identify the end of the interval.
+Enter the name of the column in the left datastream (the datastream to which the transformation is applied) used to identify the end of the interval.

 Right start